 [(D-1)] [Sand placement in excess of 10,000 cubic yards including structures necessary to retain sand, extraction of sand from submerged lands, and transportation or transmission of sand from an offshore extraction site to the replenishment site.]

-BRD-1 Beach restoration projects that do not conform to the guidelines and requirements of the small-scale beach restoration program approved by the board.
+BRD-1 Beach restoration projects, including sand recovery, that do not conform to the guidelines and requirements of the small-scale beach restoration program approved by the board.

 P-17 ROCKFALL MITIGATION